Sir-Teo/MusRec/README.md

 ## Files

+- `/datesets` contains all the images for training

+- `/notebooks`
     - `image_scrap.ipynb` collects data from bing image and form our dataset

     - `classification.ipynb` runs the model and classify images to different genres (Base on [this tutorial](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/images/classification.ipynb))

 ## What to do